About Energy, Environmental & Chemical Engineering

 E44 EECE 597 EECE Project Management

 An introduction to the theory and practice of engineering project management, with an emphasis on projects related to environmental protection and occupational health and safety.
-Topics include project definition and justification; project evaluation and selection; financial analysis and cost estimation; project planning, including scheduling, resourcing and budgeting; project oversight, auditing and reporting; and effective project closure.
+Topics include: project definition and justification; project evaluation and selection; financial analysis and cost estimation; project planning, including scheduling, resourcing, and budgeting; project oversight, auditing, and reporting; and effective project closure.
 Students will be introduced to commonly used project management tools and systems, such as work breakdown structures, network diagrams, Gantt charts, and project management software.
 Topics will also include project management in different organizational structures and philosophies; creating effective project teams; and managing projects in international settings.
-Prerequisites: enrolled in MEng program; senior or higher standing.
+Prerequisites: Enrolled in MEng program; senior or graduate level standing or permission of instructor

 Credit 3 units.